Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 Dicky Durbin

-Trump made waves this week for calling Senate Minority Whip Dick Durbin, D-Ill., “Dicky Durbin” on Twitter.
+Trump made waves when he referred to Senate Minority Whip Dick Durbin, D-Ill., as “Dicky Durbin” online.

 Sneaky Dianne Feinstein